The world has changed drastically. Why aren’t adult vaccination efforts keeping pace?

 Adult Canadians are under-vaccinated against preventable diseases like seasonal influenza, shingles and pneumonia (all of which can cause life-threatening and longstanding outcomes).

 The writing is on the wall: improve the way we immunize older Canadians or they will continue to pay with their lives.

 Become a free member

 This year’s findings paint a dismal picture.
 Despite improvements in some jurisdictions, older Canadians continue to be at-risk of being infected with vaccine-preventable illnesses.
 The national average score of D- hasn’t changed since the 2020-2021 report, indicating a disappointing suspension of progress in protecting seniors.

-- The average overall grade across provinces and territories was D-, unchanged from last year’s inaugural report.
+- The average overall grade across provinces and territories was F.

-- The Yukon Territory, Ontario, and Prince Edward Island are the only provinces to fund the recommended shingles vaccine.
+- The Yukon Territory, Ontario, Prince Edward Island and Quebec are the only provinces to fund the recommended shingles vaccine.